An Automated Framework for Large-Scale Graph-Based Cerebrovascular Analysis: Experiments and Results

-We demonstrate the relevance of the proposed framework by analyzing 570 healthy subjects, aged 20--86 years, from the IXI dataset, with multiple MR sequences acquired across three London hospitals with different scanners: Guy's Hospital (Guys), Hammersmith Hospital (HH), and Institute of Psychiatry (IOP).
-Each subject has associated demographic information, including age, sex, height, weight, education, and occupation.
-We compute the body mass index (BMI) from the height and weight, and categorize individuals into 4 BMI-based groups according to standard clinical thresholds.
+We evaluate the proposed framework by analyzing 570 healthy subjects (20--86 years) from the IXI dataset, with multiple MR sequences acquired across three London hospitals (Guys, HH, and IOP) with different scanners.
+Each subject has associated demographic information, including age, sex, height, weight, education, and occupation.Body mass index (BMI) is computed from height and weight, and subjects are stratified into 4 standard BMI categories.

-Using IXI's TOF-MRA deep learning-generated binary vessel masks from the VesselVerse dataset~\cite{FalDan_VesselVerse_MICCAI2025}, our aim is to use features from \verb|CaravelMetrics| to quantify age-related cerebrovascular changes across the healthy adult lifespan and identify demographic factors associated with vessel morphology, tortuosity, and network topology, consistent with the literature (e.g.,~\cite{ophelders2024anatomical}).
-For the atlas-based regional analysis, we considered T1w MR images within IXI as structural images for multi-step registration.
-In our analysis, age associations employ Spearman correlations and one-way ANOVA across quartile-based groups with $\eta^2$ effect sizes.
+Using IXI's TOF-MRA deep learning-generated binary vessel masks from the VesselVerse dataset~\cite{FalDan_VesselVerse_MICCAI2025}, we apply \verb|CaravelMetrics| to quantify age-related cerebrovascular changes and demographic associations with vessel morphology, tortuosity, and network topology, consistent with the literature (e.g.,~\cite{Bullitt2010aging,ophelders2024anatomical}).
+Atlas-based regional analysis uses T1w IXI images for multi-step registration.
+Age effects are assessed using Spearman correlations ($r$) and one-way ANOVA across quartile-based groups with $\eta^2$ effect sizes.
 Demographic comparisons utilize t-tests for binary factors (sex) and one-way ANOVA for categorical variables (BMI, education), with $\omega^2$ effect sizes for unbalanced groups.
 Multi-center effects undergo site-stratified analysis to separate biological variation from acquisition artifacts.
 All analyses apply Benjamini-Hochberg False Discovery Rate (FDR) correction ($q < 0.05$) to control for multiple comparisons.